awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

    >>> print ssl.OPENSSL_VERSION
    ```

-   Note the OpenSSL version value\.
+   Make a note of the OpenSSL version value\.

    To close the Python shell, run the following command: